 "The fluctuations in the carbon dioxide concentration appear to track those in temperature to a remarkable degree, but a closer look reveals that the fluctuations generally lag behind those in temperature.
 Never does a changing carbon dioxide concentration precede that of temperature."2

-have global warming proponents failed to disprove this basic assumption, they have also failed to prove that warming itself is a fact.
+Not only have global warming proponents failed to disprove this basic assumption, they have also failed to prove that warming itself is a fact.
 Temperatures taken by weather stations around the world do show a slight warming trend; however, some scientists dispute the accuracy of this data because most weather stations are located in or near cities, which are known to be "heat islands."
 The increase in pavement and cement and the reduction of vegetation within cities naturally results in higher temperatures.
 Satellite measurements, which monitor remote areas including oceans, indicate a slight cooling trend in mean global temperatures.3

 Since 1995 over 18,000 scientists have signed the Leipzig Declaration, which says: